adam-p/yesterday-i-learned/random.md

 1. A [gramophone](https://en.wikipedia.org/wiki/Gramophone) is a phonograph.
 A [grandmaphone](http://www.urbandictionary.com/define.php?term=grandma%20phone) is a phone with huge buttons and no screen.
 1. [The son also became the prime minister](https://en.wikipedia.org/wiki/Lee_Hsien_Loong) and his children probably will, too.
 1. ["Singapore"](https://en.wikipedia.org/wiki/Singapore) from Sanskrit सिंहपुर is literally Lion City, hence the lions.
 The Brits colonised it, made it drive on the left, but lost control in 1959, when [Lee Kuan Yew](https://en.wikipedia.org/wiki/Lee_Kuan_Yew) the god won [the election](https://en.wikipedia.org/wiki/Singaporean_general_election,_1959).
 Lee died in 2015.
 1. "[The best age to die](https://www.quora.com/What-is-the-best-age-to-die-1) is when your body says you have to die. ...
 Approaching death robs a bodies strength.
 Any movement becomes difficult.
 Your body is telling you it soon must shut down.
 You sleep all the time and reality hurts. ...
 Many people know death will soon take them.
 They say goodbye to their friends, hug their children and then close their eyes forever," says Michael Fitzjohn, member of "the terminal illness club".
-Before his death, he added, **"Live your life in such a way that you’re smiling as you fade away into eternity."**
+Before his death, he added, **"Live your life in such a way that you're smiling as you fade away into eternity."**
 1. Baltimore is on the east coast, roughly where Washington DC is.
 1. In Michigan, [taking in orphaned animals that turn out not to be orphaned count as capturing](https://www.reddit.com/r/pics/comments/6sec8r/deer_find_their_way_into_a_home_to_escape_a_storm/dlcf6jk/).
 1. The wild saying about Lebanon's animal sex law "In Lebanon, men are legally allowed to have sex with animals, but the animals must be female.
 Having sexual relations with a male animal is punishable by death." might be false.
 [Sex with animals was outlawed in 1943.](https://en.wikipedia.org/wiki/Legality_of_bestiality_by_country_or_territory)